jleahwolff/Sprint-Challenge-Applied-Javascript/README.md

-# Sprint-Challenge Applied Javascript - Lambda Times

-This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
-This Sprint explored the DOM and the concept of components.
-During this Sprint, you studied the DOM, DOM Events, and Components, as well as HTTP GET requests, and the axios library.
-In your challenge this week, you will demonstrate proficiency by creating an online Lambda newspaper called "Lambda Times."

-## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This is an individual assessment.
-All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your Tead Lead and Instructor in your cohort help channel on Slack.
-Your work reflects your proficiency in Applied JavaScript.

-You have three hours to complete this challenge.
-Plan your time accordingly.

 ## Commits

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and your Team Lead.